 This course provides an overview of the applied field of CyberPsychology, emphasizing the relationship between humans and technology.
-We will behavior, psychological explore processes and social issues as they apply in the ever-changing world of computers and the Internet.
-We will examine a wide range of topics normally covered in an introductory course in psychology, but from an cyber-psychological applied perspective.
+We will explore behavior, psychological processes and social issues as they apply in the ever-changing world of computers and the Internet.
+We will examine a wide range of topics normally covered in an introductory course in psychology, but from an applied cyber-psychological perspective.